Learning on the Land

 2019 - 2020 - At Rose Valley we notice, encourage, and celebrate Each Other

 The Rose Valley Elementary School learning community collaboratively engage in a continuous process of inquiry and learning to narrow focus and determine how to best meet student learning needs.
 An inquiry process is used to identify needs and appropriate structures to support those needs.
 The cyclical spiral of inquiry model includes scanning and re-scanning school data, and is responsive in nature .
 Our model requires inquiry into what is happening for learners now and, in turn, informs our direction.
 Specifically, the guiding question is asked, " What is going on for our Learners?"
 As a result, RVE directs resources and support to achieve two specific goals:

 - Improve reading readiness amongst primary students

 - Improve literacy skills, specifically communication, amongst intermediate students

-See "Our Learning Plan" for information about how these goals are supported.
-Upon re scanning available data sources and reflecting on our approach to supporting vulnerable learners, we determined that we would continue to provide similar supports to Tier Two and Three students, or those requiring direct support consistent with the plan structured in their Inclusive Education Plans and for unidentified students who the School Based Team determines require additional supports.
+In our recent scans of available data sources we have reflected on our approach to supporting vulnerable learners.
+In response, we are providing targeted supports to Tier Two and Three students, and those requiring direct support consistent with the plan structured in their Inclusive Education Plans and for unidentified students who the School Based Team determines require additional supports.
 Data sources scanned include:

 - Individual Teacher Assessments, Early Learning Profile Data, PM Benchmark Levels, School Wide Write Assessments, Whole Class Reading Assessments, Class Profile Meeting anecdotal notes and observations, and more in depth assessments conducted by the Learning Assistants Teacher -